How Do I Start a Podcast?

 • Here is a great video with questions to ask yourself before starting your podcast: https://youtu.be/HtNHr4QoquY

-• Here are a boatload of great how-to articles about everything pod: https://www.thepodcasthost.com
+• Here are a boatload of other great how-to articles about everything pod: https://www.thepodcasthost.com

 MY RECORDING EQUIPMENT…